ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 The following example shows Column Definitions using **stateful attributes**.
 Note the following:

 - The `width`, `sort` and `pinned` stateful attributes are applied whenever Column Definitions are set.
 - If you update the width, sort or pinned of a column by interacting with the grid's UI and then hit 'Set Columns with  State', the columns state will change and the changes made via the UI will be lost.
 - Note the `defaultColDef` is used to remove state.
-For example `sort=null` is set so that any sorting the user might of done on another column is cleared down.
-Otherwise the grid would see the `sort` attribute as `undefined` which means the state should not be changed.
+For example `sort=null` is set so that any sorting the user might have done on another column is cleared down.
+Otherwise, the grid would see the `sort` attribute as `undefined` which means the state should not be changed.

 <grid-example title='Updating Column State' name='changing-state' type='mixed' options='{ "modules": true }'></grid-example>